tqdm/tqdm/README.rst

 line.
 Simply inserting ``tqdm`` (or ``python -m tqdm``) between pipes will pass through all ``stdin`` to ``stdout`` while printing progress to ``stderr``.

-The example below demonstrated counting the number of lines in all python files in the current directory, with timing information included.
+The example below demonstrated counting the number of lines in all Python files in the current directory, with timing information included.

 .. code:: sh